The protein debate has been going on for decades… without a universal scientifically accepted optimal amount.

 - The elderly

-I could tell you again and again how wonderful Whey Bites are.
+I could tell you again and again how wonderful Whey Bars are.

-But why not give it your own personal test drive?
+But why not give them your own personal test drive?